 - Call Insurance: When you are able, make a call to your insurance company so that they are aware of the crash.
 Keep in mind that you are under no obligation to speak to the insurance companies of any other parties involved in the wreck and should not do so until you have consulted with a Glendale motorcycle accidents attorney

 - Contact a Motorcycle Accident Attorney: The last step to take is to contact a well-known Glendale motorcycle accident lawyer.
-Binder & Associates offers free consultations to those who have been involved in a motorcycle crash so that you can learn more about your legal rights and whether or not you have a valid case against a negligent party
+Binder Law Group, PLC offers free consultations to those who have been involved in a motorcycle crash so that you can learn more about your legal rights and whether or not you have a valid case against a negligent party

 Choosing the Right Glendale Motorcycle Accidents Attorney